What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

 “Encouragement can provide people with strength to look ahead, move forward, and reach for the next goal.
 The whole emotional tone of a tough situation can be transformed through encouragement.
 Somehow things seem a little brighter.”

-If our words carry the power to motivate, influence, and provide strength, why do we hold back from encouraging one another?
+If our words motivate, influence, and provide strength, why do we hold back from encouraging one another?

-I think all of these factors contribute to our silence, but there is a way to get over these hurdles.
+All these factors contribute to our silence, but we can overcome these hurdles.

 “The Lord is close to the brokenhearted; He rescues those whose spirits are crushed.
 The righteous person faces many troubles, but the Lord comes to the rescue each time.”